-Benefit Description You pay Covered medications and supplies High Option We cover the following medications and supplies prescribed by a physician and obtained from a retail pharmacy or through our mail order program: Drugs and medicines which need a prescription by law.
+Benefit Description You pay Covered medications and supplies High Option We cover the following medications and supplies prescribed by a physician and obtained from a retail pharmacy or through our mail order program: Drugs and medications which need a prescription by law.
 Formulas prescribed by a doctor for the treatment of phenylketonuria.
 These formulas are subject to the copay for brand name drugs.
-At Participating Pharmacies: \$10 copay for Tier 1 drugs \$40 copay for Tier 2 drugs \$70 copay for Tier 3 drugs \$70 copay for compound medications \$10 copay for diabetic supplies Growth hormone.
-Insulin, glucagon, and other prescription drugs for the treatment of diabetes.
-At Non-Participating Pharmacies: \$10 copay plus 50% of the prescription drug maximum allowed amount for Tier 1 drugs Syringes for use with insulin and other medicines you inject yourself.
-Drugs that have FDA labeling to be injected under the skin by you or a family member. \$40 copay plus 50% of the prescription drug maximum allowed amount for Tier 2 drugs Disposable diabetic supplies (that is, testing strips, lancets, and alcohol swabs). \$70 copay plus 50% of the prescription drug maximum allowed amount for Tier 3 drugs Prescription drugs for treatment of impotence and/or sexual dysfunction are limited to organic (non-psychological) causes. \$10 copay plus 50% of the prescription drug maximum allowed amount for diabetic supplies Inhaler spacers and peak flow meters for the treatment of pediatric asthma.
+Growth hormone.
+Insulin, glucagon, and other prescription drugs for the treatment of diabetes Syringes for use with insulin and other medications you inject yourself Drugs that have FDA labeling to be injected under the skin by you or a family member Disposable diabetic supplies (that is, testing strips, lancets, and alcohol swabs) Prescription drugs for treatment of impotence and/or sexual dysfunction are limited to organic (non-psychological) causes Inhaler spacers and peak flow meters for the treatment of pediatric asthma.
 These items are subject to the copay for brand name drugs.
-Off label use of covered drugs if prescribed by a Plan doctor.
-Hormone therapy.
-For drugs through the Mail Service Program: \$25 copay for Tier 1 drugs \$90 copay for Tier 2 drugs Note: If your drugstore's retail price for a drug is less than the copay shown, you will not be required to pay more than that retail price. \$150 copay for tier 3 drugs \$10 copay for diabetic supplies Note: Written prescriptions are valid for 12 months from the date the prescription is written.
-For drugs through the Specialty Pharmacy Program: 25% of our allowance up to a maximum copay of \$175 Oral anti-cancer medications 25% of our allowance up to a maximum copay of \$150
+Off label use of covered drugs if prescribed by a Plan doctor Hormone therapy Drugs to treat gender dysphoria (Certain hormone therapies may require prior authorization, contact the pharmacy member services phone number on the back of your ID card).
+Note: If your drugstore's retail price for a drug is less than the copay shown, you will not be required to pay more than that retail price.
+Note: Written prescriptions are valid for 12 months from the date the prescription is written.
+Note: A 90-day supply of maintenance drugs can be obtained at a maintenance drugstore.
+For more details contact the member services number on the back of your identification card.
+At Participating Level 1 Pharmacies: \$10 copay for Tier 1 drugs \$80 copay for Tier 2 drugs \$80 copay for compound medications \$10 copay for diabetic supplies At Participating Level 2 Pharmacies: \$20 copay for Tier 1 drugs \$60 copay for Tier 2 drugs \$90 copay for Tier 3 drugs \$80 copay for compound medications \$10 copay for diabetic supplies At Non-Participating Pharmacies: 50% of the prescription drug maximum allowed amount for Tier 1 drugs 50% of the prescription drug maximum allowed amount for Tier 2 drugs 50% of the prescription drug maximum allowed amount for Tier 3 drugs 50% of the prescription drug maximum allowed amount for diabetic supplies For drugs through the Mail Service Program: \$25 copay for Tier 1 drugs \$110 copay for Tier 2 drugs \$170 copay for tier 3 drugs \$10 copay for diabetic supplies For drugs through the Specialty Pharmacy Program: 25% of our allowance up to a maximum copay of \$200 Oral anti-cancer medications 25% of our allowance up to a maximum copay of \$175 FDA approved drugs for the treatment of tobacco cessation use.
+Nothing Note: This includes prescription and physician prescribed over-the-counter medications.